-The type of pouch most commonly used with a colostomy is a closed pouch like the ones shown here.
-Occasionally if your stool is loose, you may need a drainable pouch.
-Both types should be changed or emptied when they are about 1/3 to 1/2 full.
+The type of pouch most commonly used with a colostomy is a drainable pouch like the ones shown here.
+They either have a clamp or an integrated closure (shown), and should be emptied when they are about 1/3 to 1/2 full.